mirao/quantum_circuit/README.md

     pip install qiskit qiskit-ibm-runtime qiskit-aer matplotlib
     ```

-2. Configure your IBM Quantum account by saving your API token (required only for testing with real quantum computers):
+2. Configure your IBM Quantum account by saving your API token.
+It's required only for testing with real quantum computers:

     ```python
     from qiskit_ibm_runtime import QiskitRuntimeService
     QiskitRuntimeService.save_account(channel="ibm_quantum", token="YOUR_API_TOKEN")
     ```

+    You can obtain your free API token from the [IBM Quantum](https://quantum.ibm.com/).

 ## Usage